 Situated within the high-class Monte Carlo Bay Hotel and Resort, Blue Gin welcomes guests to lounge on the sea-themed terrace during the day.
-But when the sun goes down, late night revellers come out to sip cocktails, dance to beats spun by DJ Nicolas Saad and play billiards in the games room.
+But when the sun goes down, late-night revelers come out to sip cocktails, dance to beats spun by DJ Nicolas Saad and play billiards in the games room.

-For a refreshing mix of cranberry, raspberry, lime and vanilla flavours try out the Purple cocktail.
+For a refreshing mix of cranberry, raspberry, lime and vanilla flavors try out the Purple cocktail.